About the Program

 Producing Leaders and Innovators in Vascular Disease

-Our 0-5 and 5-2 programs produce highly competent vascular surgeons who achieve board certification and enter independent practice fully prepared to offer the highest standards of vascular care.
-In addition, the integrated program is intended to produce leaders and innovators in the field of vascular disease who educate patients, train residents, direct important research, create new treatment algorithms, and develop new treatment methodologies and devices designed to improve patient outcomes.
+The primary goal of both the vascular integrated residency (0-5) and vascular surgery independent (5-2) fellowship programs is to produce highly competent vascular surgeons who achieve board certification and enter independent practice fully prepared to offer the highest standards of vascular surgery care.
+In addition, both programs produce leaders and innovators in the field of vascular disease, who educate patients, train residents/fellows, direct important research, create new treatment algorithms, and develop new treatment methodologies and devices designed to improve patient outcomes.

 Over the past four decades, more than 120 vascular surgeons from the United States and other countries have completed our training program and many have become leaders in vascular surgery around the world.
 Our recent graduates have been successful in establishing clinical careers of their choice, including academic and community-based practices.
-Our first 0-5 vascular integrated surgery trainee will complete the program and graduate in 2022.
+Our first vascular surgery integrated residency (0-5) trainee completed the program and graduated in 2022.